Looking For a Way to Break Through the Standard Meta? The Secret Ingredient is CRIME!

 The Staples Are Still Good

 We still have our general removal package in this deck that many would run in Mono Black.
 Go For the Throat and Bitter Triumph are still awesome, and we love having cards to discard with Triumph because Kaervek allows us to re-cast them later.
 Duress going into the main deck is also helpful.
 There are a lot of powerful noncreature spells nowadays in standard that can be problematic, and sometimes it gives us the advantage we need to not drop game one.
 That can be huge for this deck, as it's record would suggest that it has a pretty healthy and effective sideboard.
-Sheoldred continues to be one of the favorites, as it is really hard for the card to be bad in any way.
+Sheoldred, the Apocalypse continues to be one of the favorites, as it is really hard for the card to be bad in any way.
 Having investigator to cast in front of it to eat up the removal is great, then we can drop our Phyrexian on the board as we begin to close out the game with our later threats.
 Having one main deck Path of Peril is also a helpful choice, due to all of the aggro decks increasing in popularity that I mentioned earlier.

 Gameplay Review